andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 - Cache a original function
 - Override original function with wrapper.
-- Option to restore original function.
+- Option to restore original function and remove breakpoint.

 Let's say we have following object structure:
 ```javascript